jstreifel-33/cookie-stand/README.md

-# LAB - 09
+# LAB - 10

-## Salmon Cookies Forms and Events
+## Deployment of Salmon Cookies

-Create a form to add new stores to the sales page
+Complete any outstanding requirements and deploy website to GitHub Pages.

 ### Authors: Joseph Streifel